Aurelia Star: Format

 During the first forty years of publication, each word was set by hand with one letter being used at a time.
 According to a book published in 1889, the Sentinel was considered a Republican newspaper.
 When the first Linotype machine came to Aurelia, the lines of text were set one at a time.
 In 1969, the Aurelia Sentinel transitioned to offset printing.

 The newspaper was published on two to three days a week.
 On March 5, 1953, the newspaper was published in a tabloid format for the first time.
 The new format made the newspaper easier to operate and less congested by advertising.
 According to a 1973 report, the Aurelia Sentinel had 1,096 subscribers in 34 states.

-The newspaper serves the towns Aurelia and Alta.
+Archive

+Copies of the newspaper are held at the State Historical Society of Iowa.